Chapter 1 - Detective Sergeant Allison Rane

 “Three Lincoln, show me clear from this call and out to the station.”

 Simple, uneventful, and downright boring.
 You have no idea how good it is to be able to say that for a change!

 And here we are!
-Our police station: one of four in the city.
+Our police station: one of four designated SRT stations in the city.
+If I make the team, I’ll be assigned here for any SRT callouts so that’s really cool.
 Our little home away from home.
 Another nice thing about being a sergeant?
 All the sergeants’ parking spaces are right near the back door so you don’t have to walk all the way across the parking lot in this heat.
 It’s one of the little perks of having three stripes on your sleeve.
 Pretty sweet, huh?
 Rank hath its privileges.
 Parking spaces, too.

 “Sergeant Jardine?
 Pasche got a DUI and I think the guy’s going to screw around and refuse to blow in the machine.
 Is there a Traffic unit here to help him out?
 I’d rather he got a useable reading instead of a refusal.”

 Those Traffic guys seem to have a way with drunk drivers.
 They can usually get them to blow in the machine, even if the dickhead doesn’t want to do it.

 “Mitch Conwell’s around here somewhere.
 Tell him to hover over the guy and make sure he gets a good sample.”

 That’ll work.
 Mitch Conwell’s from Texas.
 He stands about six-foot-five and his arms are so long, I swear he can scratch his knees without leaning over.
 He’s very intimidating.

 “Check you in-box.
 Shears dropped off some paperwork for you.
 You made the first cut in the SRT selection.
 Congratulations.”